 In the lower city, there are remains of a temple to Artemis, a synagogue and a gymnasium.

-From Sardis to Philadelphia the distance is about 46 km, which would take about 10 hours (1 day) to walk.
+From Sardis to Philadelphia the distance is about 46 km (29 miles), which would take about 10 hours (1 day) to walk.

 Philadelphia is the modern town of Alasehir located about 130 km east of Smyrna (Izmir), on an important road junction.
 It was founded in the third century BC by Attalus II, king of Pergamum, who showed loyalty and love for his brother Eumenes II, so the city was named 'Philadelphia', meaning 'brotherly love'.
 The city was destroyed by a devastating earthquake in AD 17.

 Very little excavation has been done, but the acropolis above the modern city contains the remains of a theatre.
 Remains of the walls of the ancient city have also been found.

-From Philadelphia to Laodicea, the distance is about 90 km, which would take 19 hours (2.5 days) to walk.
+From Philadelphia to Laodicea, the distance is about 90 km (56 miles), which would take 19 hours (2.5 days) to walk.

 Laodicea was one of the three cities of the Lycus valley, Hieropolis, Colossae and Laodicea, which lie close to each other.
 Laodicea had been founded by the Seleucid kings during the third century BC.
 By the first century AD, it had become was a large, wealthy and important commercial centre, replacing Hieropolis and Colossae as the most important of the three cities.
 It was located at a key road junction on the Via Sebaste, with roads joining from all directions.